-The Board of Acal BFi have adopted policies in relation to corporate social matters, and day-to-day responsibility for implementation of these policies is delegated to the management of operating companies that, for financial reporting purposes, comprise the Electronics Division of Acal Plc.
+The Board of Acal BFi have adopted policies in relation to corporate social matters, and day-to-day responsibility for implementation of these policies is delegated to the management of operating companies that, for financial reporting purposes, comprise the Electronics Division of discoverIE Group plc.
 In implementing these policies, Acal BFi endeavour to ensure the cost of managing risks is proportionate to their significance to Acal BFi and their business partners.

 Management at all levels in the organisation are committed to taking account of their corporate social responsibility in their actions, endeavour to show due respect for human rights, and work to high standards of integrity and ethical propriety.
 As a multinational organisation, Acal BFi take account of cultural differences between the various territories in which they operate.